Freeze trauma response

 Actually it kind of is.
 Certain kinds of trauma hack the nervous system in such a way that drama ensues even in light of awareness.
 Then it's just your job to steer clear with great compassion and love in your heart.
 People who treat others badly because of their own trauma do need to become aware and avoid situations where they act like assholes until they better understand and are able to not behave in that way.
 We can help them by making clear boundaries while minimizing our judgments. ...

-Mindfulness / Meditation and Complex Trauma: The Rewards and the Risks
+Mindfulness / Meditation, Complex Trauma: Rewards and Risks

 What media hype and those selling mindfulness don’t tell you is that mindfulness is a process that can radically transform you, and it’s not always safe, nor is it easy or straightforward.
 We make it safer by being aware of the risks and learning to listen to our own bodies about when it is or isn’t okay for us.
 No one else actually knows.